 Air rowers are the most popular type of rower.
 Their popularity is because: 1. they’re durable, and 2. they use air resistance to simulate water resistance in real-life rowing. (the cheapo magnetic-based rowers don’t have this benefit)

-Note on noise with air rowers: One thing you should know right away is air rowers are kind of loud.
+One thing you should know right away is air rowers are kind of loud.
 If you’re the type that wants to watch TV, you better read subtitles or get a headset.
 Your neighbors in an apartment building might hear it, and definitely your family in the next room.
 I was kind of surprised how loud it was the first time I used one (a Concept2), given its popularity, but that’s just the way it is.

 If the noise is a problem for you, I’d highly recommend a water rower.
 Water rowers are considered excellent quality as well, nearly as good as air rowers at mimicking a real rowing experience, and you can watch or listen to anything without issues.
 We will have a separate article soon for the top water rowers out there.
 Keep an eye out!